bmoussaud/xld-petclinic-tomcat/README.md

 * deployment.yaml triggers a deployment  PetPortal/2.0-92 -> Tomcat-Dev-AsCode
 * xebialabs.yaml an import yaml file that includes the 3 previous files.

-execution : `xl apply -f tomcat/xebialabs.yaml --values title=demo-as-code`
+execution : `xl apply -f tomcat/xebialabs.yaml --values title=demo-as-code`  or `run-tomcat.sh`

 ### Using the devops as-code to migrate to containers

-The petclinic backend war is not packaged in a container and deployed to a Kubernetes Cluster.
+The petclinic backend war is now packaged and defined in a container and deployed to a Kubernetes Cluster.

 in the `containers`  Directory you'll find:
 * in application.yaml, the backend petclinic has been defined using `k8s.DeploymentSpec` and `k8s.ServiceSpec`